Tekateka/bikesharing/README.md

 # Purpose

-### To creat a line graph displaying the length of time that bikes are checked out for all riders and genders, and the graph can be filtered by hours and gender
+To create a line graph displaying the length of time that bikes are checked out for all riders and genders, and the graph can be filtered by hours and gender.
-### To creat a heatmap showing the number of bike trips for all riders and genders for each hour of each day of the week
+To create a heatmap showing the number of bike trips for all riders and genders for each hour of each day of the week.
-### To show the number of bike trips for each type of user and gender for each day of the week.
+To show the number of bike trips for each type of user and gender for each day of the week.
-### To Create a story and report the final presentation.
+To Create a story and report the final presentation.

 # Resources